-World Financial Planning Day, a global event to help raise awareness of the value of financial planning, takes place on 7 October.
+World Financial Planning Day is a global event to help raise awareness of the value of financial planning.
 It's the perfect opportunity for individuals and families around the world to take positive steps to toward controlling their financial lives-now and in the future.

 How can you improve your financial well-being on World Financial Planning Day?
-Following is a comprehensive list that includes some starting points, as well as some more complex strategies for those who want to make 2020 the start of a longterm commitment to financial success.
+Following is a comprehensive list that includes some starting points, as well as some more complex strategies for those who want to make a long-term commitment to financial success.